ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ### Back on Track

-With the correct service name in the correct Windows registry key can move foward.
+With the correct service name in the correct Windows registry key can move forward.
 Not to mention that we're using: \
  `"C:\Windows\SysWOW64\rundll32.exe" C:\PMA\Labs\Chapter_3L\Lab03-02.dll, installA ` as our command line argument in **x32dbg**.
 So, let's see what happens with proper execution now that the stars are aligned. *Oh and don't forget the space after **installA** in **x32dbg**, remember that is part of the argument stack and we can use any name we want.*

 ![3-2: Seeing the Results](Images/3-2-19.png)